 When going into business on your own, your goal is to turn a profit as quickly as possible.
 In some industries, this can take months (or years!) before you make a profit or begin to grow your painting business.

 However, start-up costs for the painting industry are low, meaning you can open a painting business with a low budget and turn that into an immediate profit with just a few clients.

 Easy to Learn

-It’s easy to say you’re a painter, but it’s a lot harder to prove that you’re a professional painter.
-If you’re able to get your name out there as a reputable painting company in your area, you’ll be able to turn a decent profit quickly and stand out from the competition.
+It’s easy to say you’re a painter, but it’s much harder to prove that you’re a professional service provider.
+If you can get your name out there as a reputable painting company in your area, you’ll be able to turn a decent profit quickly and stand out from the competition.